-Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue World Heritage inscription:

 Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrassy Avenue is a packed UNESCO site filled with many sights to see and explore.
 Tourists can visit each of these sites to get a glimpse into the history and evolution of the city of Budapest.
 Furthermore, you can get a first-hand experience of the beautiful Gothic and Medieval architecture of this urban center.

-Below are a list of the must-visit structures and monuments in Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrassy Avenue:
+Below is a list of the must-visit structures and monuments in Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrassy Avenue:

 - Buda Castle Quarter